b3yond/solidarityGame/CONCEPT.md

 The Interface would be a browser:
 * one window displays the view of the player (ego-perspective, mini-games, information HUD)
-* one window displays a mastodon instance which displays the ingame fediverse, but also connects to IRL fediverses,
+* one window displays a mastodon instance which displays the ingame fediverse, but also connects to RL fediverses,
 * one window displays the fakebook, ingame public social network + messenger.
-* other windows are used for links created in the game itself, maybe being displayed on wordpress instances.
+* other windows are used for links created in the game itself, maybe being displayed on wordpress/hugo instances.

 ### Gameplay